 Pillows with animal materials

-Wool pillows also come in numerous varieties.
+Wool or animal hair pillows also come in numerous varieties.
 Think wool from sheep, goats or camels.
 Wool contains lanolin, which provides natural antibacterial properties.
 The moisture-regulating and heat-regulating properties of wool are very powerful.
 So it is ideal for people who perspire easily.

 How do you maintain a pillow?

-A pillow, depending on its quality, lasts an average of up to 5 years.
-The better you maintain a pillow, the longer you can benefit from it.
+A pillow, depending on its quality, usually lasts on average about 5 years, provided you use a pillow protector.
+However, the better you maintain a pillow, the longer you can benefit from it.
 In addition, maintaining your pillow also has many hygienic benefits.
 You can maintain your pillow in different ways:

-- First, it is important to wash it regularly (annually) to avoid dust, bacteria and mites.
+- First, it is important to wash it regularly, whenever possible, to avoid dust, bacteria and dust mites.
 However, always consult the label for specific washing instructions.
 Always use a pillow protector under your pillowcase.
-In fact, you can wash it often and it protects your pillow from sweat, oils from leftover makeup or other body fluids.
+This is because you can wash it often and it protects your pillow from saliva, sweat and oils from residual makeup.
 A pillow protector not only prolongs the lifespan, but is also extra hygienic.

-- It is important to ventilate regularly (daily) to reduce moisture and odors.
+- It is important to ventilate regularly, preferably daily, to reduce moisture and odors.
 If possible, air your pillow outside at least once a week.

-Cushions have an average lifespan of 3 to 5 years.
-Be sure to maintain your pillow during that time.
+Be sure to replace your pillow in a timely manner!
 Does your pillow hang limply on your hand and all support is gone?
 If so, replace it with a new one immediately.

 Conclusion